-Annalisa Pappano studied at Indiana University’s Early Music Institute (Wendy Gillespie) and at Oberlin Conservatory of Music (Catharina Meints).
+Annalisa Pappano is the founder and artistic director of the Catacoustic Consort.
+She studied at Indiana University’s Early Music Institute and at Oberlin Conservatory of Music.

 Her playing has been described by critics as “mercurial and enchanting” and “with a sound that is lighter than air with the airy luster of gilding on the mirrors of a rococo drawing room.”